metis-data/metis-book/docs/Monitoring/Alerts_and_Notifications/Notifications.md

 :::

 ## Configure the Notifications Integrations
 Open the page [app.metisdata.io/integrations](http://app.metisdata.io/integrations).
 Select the integration and follow the instructions.
+This step done only once.

 ![Untitled](../Monitoring_Images/metis_alerts_integrations.png)

+## Send a Notification
+Each rule within Metis configures its own notifications.
+- Slack: configure the channel
+- Jira: configure the workspace, project and assignee.

+To stop people from getting too many alerts, the system won't send the same alert again.
+If the rule's status returns to OK and the alert fires again, a new notification will be sent.
+For example, if the "High CPU" alert fired at 10:00 and then again at 10:01, 10:02, ..., until 10:15, only one notification will be sent.
+The "Alerts" page logs the status evaluated every minute.
+On this page, you can observe how many times the alert has been triggered.